microsoft/go-infra/docs/release-process/instructions.md

 1. In the microsoft/go-images build, approve the build to let it continue.
     * It is ok to do this early.
 The approval gate only exists to prevent excessive polling.
+    * Wait for this build to complete: it will build and publish Docker images to MAR (Microsoft Artifact Registry).

 1. Send a message to the internal announcement distribution group about the new version!
     * Check this internal page for more details: [Internal announcement email and DG](https://microsoft.sharepoint.com/teams/managedlanguages/_layouts/OneNote.aspx?id=%2Fteams%2Fmanagedlanguages%2Ffiles%2FTeam%20Notebook%2FGoLang%20Team&wd=target%28Main.one%7C62B655D4-14E7-41D6-A063-0869C28D63FC%2FInternal%20announcement%20email%20and%20DG%7C23BE5288-5430-4B45-A81B-9AE79776743C%2F%29)